Jericho1060/du-nested-coroutines/README.md

 ## How to use

-Write your functions in the unit > start event, in the table `MyCoroutines`.
+Write your functions in the unit > start event, in the table `functions`.

 You can use the standard coroutine.yield method in your function by always placing as parameter the table `self.functionName` replacing `functionName` with the name of your function (co1 or co2 in the example).